South Africa vs Tanzania Safari

 Disclaimer: This post may include affiliate links.
 If you click one of them, I may receive a small commission at no extra cost to you.

 I have been on safaris in both countries and this guide is to provide you with enough information so that you can decide what you want your experience to be.
-If you’re torn between Tanzania or South Africa,
+If you’re torn between Tanzania and South Africa,

 Before I get into the differences between each location, let me provide a breakdown of each country.
 Embarking on a South Africa vs Tanzania safari can provide different sceneries, climates, and wildlife sightings.